 When you attempt to sign in to Logos, a message comes up saying it is "Setup was Unable to connect to Logos.com."

 Tip: Make sure your version of Logos is up to date before following the solutions below.
-Update Logos by running the Logos 8 installer from here.
+Update Logos by running the most recently released Logos installer from here.

 Tip: Verify that your computer's time is set correctly, and that your computer has current root certificates for.
 Logos requires current root certificates and for the time to be correct on the computer in order to establish a Secure Connection to our servers.